📝

 2. Abstract

-A Verifiable Random Functions is the public-key version of a keyed cryptographic hash.
+A is the public-key version of a keyed cryptographic hash.
 Only the holder of the private key can compute the hash, but anyone with public key can verify the correctness of the hash.
 It is very hard to implmenent VRF using EVM's bytecode, since VRF needs a lot of computations on eliptic curves.
 So on smartBCH, we implement VRF using the native language (Golang) and expose its interface as a precompile contract, which has a predefined address: 10003.

 3. Motivation